aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ## Local and Global Movement
 Here basic movement is described.
 It is based, where possible on observations.
 The main forms of movement are walk, climb, swim, flight and dig.
 Each one has its place and its pace.
 There are also two exotic types of movement which are not covered yet because we can live without it.
 Movement is measured in feet per round (ft), or miles per hour (mph).
 A very rough translation is 1mph = 10ft/round.
+This is known as the "global movement speed".

+### Global Movement, Pushing and Fatigue
+Typically, an experienced traveller can continue their journey for 10 hours per day at a reasonable pace (equal to their global movement speed).
+If a traveller has a fly speed with limitations on fly duration, the time in flight counts against this total journey time of 10 hours.
+Thus, if a character has a flight time of 2 hours, and they spend those 2 hours on the wing, not only do they expend their flight time, but also they have only 8 hours of journey time remaining.
+During any rest, 5 hours of journey time is regained, with all 10 hours being regained during a long rest.

+A character may "push" beyond that time, but for every hour of "pushing" themselves in this way, the character expends 1 SP dice (and hence 2 SP).
+A character who has ran out of SP or SP dice, can continue to push, at the cost of 1HP per hour, however, in this case they immediately gain the "crippled" condition.

+In addition, a traveller can move faster than their global movement speed (see "[Walking](#walking)" below), however the SP dice/ HP cost is applied at shorter intervals.

 ### Difficult Terrain
 It is common when adventuring to find less than ideal terrain.
 Loose, rocky ground or turbulent waters are typical examples.
 Movement speed is halved over this kind of terrain.
 Most entities cannot "sprint" in these conditions and if they try to run, must make a DC12 [SKILL] check or fail to progress (critical failure means falling prone).